Mågelibanen

-Mågelibanen was a funicular with double track line arranged on a timber trestle work in Skjeggedal in Odda, Hordaland, Norway.
+Mågelibanen was a funicular with double track line arranged on a timber trestle work at Skjeggedal in Ullensvang Municipality in Vestland county, Norway.
 From the station close to the Ringedals Dam and the lake Vetlavatn, the funicular ascended 430 m to the top station Mågelitopp, 860 m above sea level.
-The Mågelibanen was part of an industrial landscape connected to the listed hydroelectric power station in Tyssedal and the industry in the city of Odda.
+The Mågelibanen was part of an industrial landscape connected to the listed hydroelectric power station in Tyssedal and the industry in the nearby town of Odda.

 History

 Mågelibanen was built 1911-1912 by AS Tyssefaldene for transportation of workers and equipment to the mountains in connection with the building of a 600 m long transfer tunnel between the lakes Øvre and Nedre Bersåvatnet in the Tyssedalsfjellene mountains.
 The funicular was later used for supervision and maintenance of mountain installations.
 The funicular has also been used for new hydroelectric constructions in the area.

 Upgrading

 In connection to the 50th anniversary of AS Tyssefaldene in 1956 the funicular was upgraded and given as gift from the company to the people of Tyssedal.
 When the funicular opened, it made the spectacular rock formation Trolltunga and the attractive mountain plateau of Hardangervidda accessible to the public.